fraunhoferhhi/racpit/EUSIPCO2022/README.md

----
-title: Dummy
----

-If you are interested in our work, you can take a look at our [preprint][preprint] on arxiv.org.
+# Unsupervised Domain Adaptation across FMCW Radar Configurations Using Margin Disparity Discrepancy

+The content of thjs page serves as additional material to the presentation of our work at [EUSIPCO2022](https://2022.eusipco.org/) in Belgrade.
+A [preprint][preprint] is available on arxiv.org.

 [preprint]: https://arxiv.org/abs/2203.04588

-# Additional notes
+## Additional notes

-## Radar ML
+### Radar ML

 Radar sensing has gained research interst over the past few years due to several factors.
 On the one hand, semiconductor companies have managed to produce highly